A Modern Bunny Boiler Movie 'You Get Me' (2017) Review

 - The girl does not end up with the boy or loses more than just a friendship.

 Think 'Fatal Attraction' (1987) modernize it and make it a teen M15+ movie where the main characters are at school.
 Then turn down the drama a little with no one attempting any 'bunny boiling' and add some plot holes.
-Unfortunately for me, there are many films made a lot better and with fewer plot holes than this movie.
+Many films of this ilk with fewer plot holes are a lot better than this movie.

-I was extremely disappointed in the final scenes and the very loose attempt at trying to portray a life lesson about appreciating what you had instead of what you could have had.
+The final scenes are extremely disappointing.
+A very loose attempt at trying to portray a life lesson about appreciating what you had instead of what you could have had.

-I've no idea why the last act required the antagonist to only be wearing panties when her quest for revenge was very much premeditated.
-This movie is suitable for teenagers and the point of sexualizing young girls is stupid when the scene doesn't call for it.
+I've no idea why the last act required the antagonist to only be wearing panties.
+Her quest for revenge was very much premeditated.
+The point of sexualizing young girls is stupid when the scene doesn't call for it.
 In times where Hervey Weinstein-ism is a thing that doesn't even conflict with spell-check, perhaps she could have worn shorts while preparing to use weapons.

 I guessed every single move this flick made and at one point found myself thinking; "this would make an OK daytime, free to air television movie."
 Given that those movies are generally C grade, you get the picture.

-The only positives I have are that the characters are well cast, the acting was not too shabby and the contemporary use of modern technology was a nice touch.
+The characters were well cast which is a positive.
+The acting was not too shabby and the contemporary use of modern technology was a nice touch.
 All in all—I would have preferred if someone had decided to do something a little different or at least had the characters be a little more clued into Holly's mental state.
 Holly's step-mother speaks to the school midway to discuss that she has a few issues.
 Some of the things that Holly gets away with seem a little far-fetched and, if I'm honest, annoying.

 Ben Epstein or Brent Bonarcorso should have tried harder with this one.
 The topic and theme are easy to work with and 'bunny boiling' movies when done right are great fun.
-This one though, starts out with high hopes that unrealized with too many unasked questions, especially given that it's set in contemporary times.
+You Get Me begins with high hopes which are unrealized with too many unasked questions.
+Set in contemporary times, phones, reporting and, tests are all part of them.
 Where it could have been smart, it chose to play dumb and that is a real shame.

 I give 'You Get Me' 2 unused nooses out of 5.